USS Kitty Hawk (CV-63): 1979 to 1990

+1991 to 1998

 With the return of CVW-15 to its decks, Kitty Hawk began its second deployment around "the Horn" of South America to her original home port of San Diego on 11 December 1991, performing Gringo-Gaucho with the Argentine Naval Aviation and paying a visit to Mar del Plata during the transit.

 On 1 August 1992, Kitty Hawk was appointed as Naval Air Force Pacific's "ready carrier".
 The ship embarked Commander, Cruiser-Destroyer Group 5; Commander, Destroyer Squadron 17 and CVW-15 for three months of work-ups before deploying to the Western Pacific on 3 November 1992.
 While on deployment, Kitty Hawk spent nine days off the coast of Somalia supporting U.S. Marines and coalition forces involved in Operation Restore Hope.
 In response to increasing Iraqi violations of United Nations sanctions, the ship rushed to the Persian Gulf on 27 December 1992.
 Just 17 days later, Kitty Hawk led a joint coalition offensive strike against designated targets in southern Iraq.

 Kitty Hawk set sail on her 17th deployment 24 June 1994, to provide a stabilizing influence operating in the Western Pacific during a time of great tension in the Far East, particularly concerning North Korea.
-This was the last cruise for VA-52 flying the A-6E SWIP Intruder.
+This was the last cruise for CVW-15, VF-51, VF-111 both flying the F-14 Tomcat, VA-52 flying the A-6E SWIP Intruder, VAW-114 flying the E-2C Hawkeye and VS-37 flying the S-3B Viking.
 During the cruise, the Carrier led the first ASW persecution of both the Han Class and Oscar II Class Submarine(Most likely the Oscar II was K-442).
 During the ASW hunt of the Han Class Submarine of the PLA Navy, a standoff ensued between the United States and PRC leading to several PLAAF fighter aircraft flying near Kitty Hawk's S-3 Viking ASW aircraft from VS-37.
 Eventually, both sides backed down.

 In 1995, Kitty Hawk embarked airwing transitioned to CVW-11, marking a change to a single F-14 squadron, and 3 F/A-18 squadrons.

 Kitty Hawk began her 18th deployment, this time with CVW-11, in October 1996.
 During the six-month underway period, the ship visited ports in the Persian Gulf and Western Pacific.
 The carrier made a rare visit to Hobart, Tasmania as well as being only the second carrier to ever stop in Manama, Bahrain.
 Kitty Hawk returned to San Diego 11 April 1997, immediately beginning a 15-month, $110 million overhaul, including three months in dry dock in Bremerton, from January to March 1998.